 As a budget minded traveler who still loves the big vacations, I appreciate that it is possible to save money on a Universal vacation — just use these tips!

 If you’re wondering whether to stay at the on-site resort hotels or off property, these tips should help.

-1. Staying onsite offers convenience.
+1. Staying at Universal Orlando onsite hotels offers convenience.
 The people at Universal Orlando are pretty gung ho about how convenient the resorts are to the parks.
-Compared to Walt Disney World, they are a lot closer — close enough, in theory, to walk.
+Compared to Walt Disney World, they are a lot closer, close enough, in theory, to walk.
 Value resort guests (Universal’s Cabana Bay Beach Resort) take note, it’s a mile from the resort to the park entrances.
 The good news is, Universal Orlando is serious about transportation and they run buses from the resort to the parks pretty much non-stop.
 There’s no 30 minute wait like you might experience at some Disney resorts.

 Universal Studios Tips